gardener/documentation/website/documentation/getting-started/ca-components/_index.md

 As the title indicates, the HA control plane feature is only about the control plane.
 Setting up the data plane to span multiple zones is part of the worker spec of a shoot.

 HA control planes can be configured as part of the shoot's spec.
-Available types are:
+The available types are:
-- node
+- Node
-- zone
+- Zone

 Both work similarly and just differ in the failure domain the concepts are applied to.